fiverbeyond/In-Otter-Words/_posts/2026-2-1-twenty-questions-part-one.md

 ### `7) One hundred forty-seven *million* people would like to move to the United States.
 Is it xenophobic to say “no” to any of them?
 If not, then to how many?
 Where do you draw the line?`"

+Zmirak and Perrotta do not cite a source for this number, but it's close to an earlier citation they made of a [2009 Gallup Poll](https://news.gallup.com/poll/124028/700-million-worldwide-desire-migrate-permanently.aspx).
 The "147 million" number does not reflect how many people would immigrate to the United States if they could.
 That number comes from a particular poll, surveying whether people "would like to move" to the U.S. This doesn't mean that they would move, if all barriers were removed.
-You can prove this to yourself by
-[cite poll about Americans who want to move overseas, or to another state].
+You can prove this to yourself by considering polls saying that [fifty-six million Americans want to move out of the U.S.](https://travelnoire.com/top-countries-americans-want-to-move-to).
 I hear alot of exagerrated claims about how many people are just waiting to immigrate to America, and 147 million is the largest one yet.

 As for whether rejecting immigrants is "xenophobic", to me that clearly depends on your reason for the rejection.
 If you say "no" to someone because of their body height, you're not being xenophobic... just